LIGHTING THE WAY

 Heceta Head Lighthouse, part of a "state scenic viewpoint," is still sending its beam 21 miles out over the ocean.
-Tours are offered daily, and the assistant lightkeeper's house operates as a bed and breakfast.
+Tours are offered daily — repairs are keeping the lighthouse itself closed to visitors through Sept.
+30 — and the assistant lightkeeper's house operates as a bed and breakfast.
 Pay the $5 parking fee and explore the tide pools and frolic on the small beach after the free tour.

 Take a quick ferry ride to the charming red brick Block Island Lighthouse atop Mohegan Bluffs on the island's south shore.
 The short structure is attached to the keeper's cottage, which serves as a museum.
 Weekend lighthouse tours are offered when staffing is available; the fee is $10 for adults and $5 for children and seniors.

-North Head Lighthouse may be located in Cape Disappointment State Park, but the site is anything but disappointing.
-The structure is currently undergoing renovations, so tours are not available, but visitors go for the park and the view from the spot where the Columbia River meets the Pacific Ocean.
+North Head Lighthouse may be in Cape Disappointment State Park, but the site is anything but disappointing.
+The structure is undergoing renovations until later in 2018, so tours are not available, but visitors go for the park and the view from the spot where the Columbia River meets the Pacific Ocean.
 Even better, two keeper's quarters are available for overnight rentals.
 A day pass to the state park costs $10 per vehicle.